hyperion-rt/hyperion/docs/advanced/forced_interaction.rst

 sampling of the pathlengths to travel.
 These algorithms implemented in Hyperion are described in detail below.
 In both cases, the energy of the photon packets are adjusted during the forcing to make sure that energy is conserved.

+.. note:: These algorithms only affect the iteration of the radiative transfer
+          during which the images are generated, not the initial iterations during which the temperatures are computed.

 Wood and Reynolds (1999)
 ------------------------